symfony/symfony-docs/contributing/documentation/format.rst

     .. versionadded:: 2.3
         The ``askHiddenResponse`` method was introduced in Symfony 2.3.

     You can also ask a question and hide the response.
-This is particularly...
+This is particularly [...]

 If you're documenting a behavior change, it may be helpful to *briefly* describe how the behavior has changed.